JoshBradshaw/joshbradshaw.github.io/_posts/2015-12-06-coop-guide-to-toronto.markdown

 14. Open Doors TO -- not to be missed.
 Pick the buildings you want to tour in advance.
 15. Tours of St. Andrew's Cathedral -- architectural masterpiece, go when the organist is playing.
 16. Hiking along the Humber river on the west end -- go to Old Mill subway station, walk from there.
 It's quite beautiful in Winter.
-17. High Park / Christie Pits Park / Trinity Bellwoods Park / Kew Gardens -- this is where I could be found slacklining almost single day of 2014.
+17. High Park / Christie Pits Park / Trinity Bellwoods Park / Kew Gardens -- this is where I could be found slacklining almost single day in 2014.
 These parks are beautiful, and you'll meet very friendly locals if you hang out in them.
 18. Scarborough Bluffs -- cool bike trip destination.
 The brave can bike down the near the edges of the bluffs on very steep trails (this may be illegal now).
 There's a marked network of suburban streets extending the Martin Goodman trail that you can use to bike here from downtown.
 19. Harbor-front -- The parks and walkways make for a great picnic location.
 Got around sunset (or sunrise if you're a crazy person).
 20. Concerts at the EX -- these happen at the end of spring term and the start of fall term, I mention them here because they're affordable and the bands are usually great.
+21. Sailing in Ashbridges Bay -- admittedly I haven't actually done this yet, but it looks fun when I bike by.
+22. Exploring the Distillery District -- bring your camera.
+Pop into the galleries, the chocolate factory and try the special seasonal beers at Mill St that they only serve in their pub.
+23. Go to the top floor of the banks at Bay/King -- The view from the tops of these buildings is comparable to the CN tower view.
+Ask your finance friends to take you.
+24. Winterlicious / Summerlicious -- affordable fancy restaurant date.
+Yelp is your friend.